oiradbrou/ymfo/README.md

 # Year\Month File Organizer
 **YMFO** allows the user to transfer files from a directory to another one.
-However, the files in the destination directory are stored in [two levels of directories](#directory-structure) according to their *last modified time date*.
+Moreover, the files in the destination directory are stored in [two levels of directories](#directory-structure) according to their *last modified time date*.

 ## Directory Structure
 The directories are structured into two different levels: